RochaCarla/carlarocha.github.com/_pages/projects.md

 [Read More](https://github.com/hygia-org/hygia)

-## Residencia TIC Brisas UnB - 2022 - ongoing
+## Residência TIC Brisas UnB - 2022 - ongoing

 I am the project coordinator for the "Residência em TIC da BRISA - UnB FGA" project.
 BRISA - Society for the Development of Information Technology - has partnered with the University of Brasília campus Gama and LAPPIS to provide training for students from technology, undergraduate, and technical education courses, to become developers of systems using the latest information technology and communications technologies.
 The residency program features an immersion stage, where I lead 40 students in developing projects with companies, using active learning methods.